jinlab-washu/HapMap-BenchmarkSet-Manuscript/README.md

 ## Variant Allele Frequency Evaluation

 This repository goes over all the code used to validate the VAF of the variants in the truthset.
 See READMEs in subdirectories for more information.

-## Model Fitting

-This repository records code used for fitting different prediction models.

 ## Manuscript Figure Generation